CREATE_TYPE(7) - man - phpman

 collation option.

-The optional canonical function must take one argument of the range type being defined,
+The optional canonical function must take one argument of the range type being defined, and

-function is a bit tricky, since it must be defined before the range type can be declared.
+bit tricky, since it must be defined before the range type can be declared.
+To do this, you

-To do this, you must first create a shell type, which is a placeholder type that has no
+must first create a shell type, which is a placeholder type that has no properties except a

-properties except a name and an owner.
-This is done by issuing the command CREATE TYPE
+name and an owner.
+This is done by issuing the command CREATE TYPE name, with no additional

-name, with no additional parameters.
-Then the function can be declared using the shell
+parameters.
+Then the function can be declared using the shell type as argument and result,

-type as argument and result, and finally the range type can be declared using the same
+and finally the range type can be declared using the same name.
+This automatically replaces

-name.
-This automatically replaces the shell type entry with a valid range type.
+the shell type entry with a valid range type.

-The optional subtype_diff function must take two values of the subtype type as argument,
+The optional subtype_diff function must take two values of the subtype type as argument, and

-indexes on columns of the range type.
+columns of the range type.
 See Section 8.17.8 for more information.

 The optional multirange_type_name parameter specifies the name of the corresponding

 multirange type.
 If not specified, this name is chosen automatically as follows.
-If the
+If the range

-range type name contains the substring range, then the multirange type name is formed by
+type name contains the substring range, then the multirange type name is formed by

 replacement of the range substring with multirange in the range type name.
 Otherwise, the